vhart/InterviewFlashCards/README.md

 # Interview Flash Cards
 An open-source project designed to be a tool for iOS developers preparing for an interview.
 The project consists of data structure and algorithm questions, as well as iOS technical questions, all in flashcard form.

-## Pods
-- Firebase(soon to be migrated to a Realm database)
-- Quick
-- Nimble
-- Nocilla

 ## Minimum Requirements
 - Xcode 8
 - iOS 10.0